ballerina-attic/docs-ballerina-vscode-extension/en/docs/implement-the-code/sequence-diagram-view.md

 ## Develop programs in graphical mode

 You can interact with the diagram using the `plus` icons placed in the lifeline.
-You can add a statement at the function execution flow by clicking **Add**.
+Click **Add** to add a statement at the function execution.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/sequence-diagram-view/diagram-interaction.gif" class="cInlineImage-full"/>